It's in alphabetical order, basically, with A first and then B next and so on until you get to Z.

 Mr (Y)

-(Where Y is the last name of someone, for instance Voss) A term of address, usually verbal, expressing:
+(Where Y is the last name of someone, for instance Voss) A term of address,

 1. Respect for someone